jcdcodes/soqldump/README.md

 ## Installing prerequisites

-If you are on a Mac or Linux machine you already have python installed.
+If you are on a Mac or Linux machine you already have python installed and can skip to the next paragraph.
 (You want Python 2.7.x, not Python 3.x.)
 If you are on Windows you'll probably need to download from http://python.org and install as appropriate.
 You need to be able to successfully say `python` and `pip` from a command prompt.
 (The tutorial installation